QMICodeBase/TORTOISEV4/README.md

 Please note that the source code here will always be up-to-date.
 However, the assembled packages might take a while to be updated.

-## TORTOISEV4 Docker installation and use
+## TORTOISEV4 Docker installation and use (recommended way for MACOSX)
 1) Download and install docker from: https://docs.docker.com/engine/install/
 2) Make sure docker works with:  docker run hello-world
 3) Download TORTOISEV4 Docker image: